jaypalsodha/DesignPatterns/README.md

  - Creation constraints

  Structural Pattern
- - These patterns are used to ease the development by identifying a way simple way to realize relationship between the entities.
+ - These patterns are used to ease the development by identifying a simple way to realize relationship between the entities.

  Purpose of Structural Pattern
  - Performance